Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In the mechanical line of the Tt eSPORTS branding, there is the standard Meka, the Meka G1, and the king of the hill – the Meka G-Unit.
 This beauty has a ton of features to set it apart from the crowd, like the sweet cherry black mechanical keys.
-While my experiences with mechanical keyboards is somewhat limited (I’ve only ever used two others), the buttons here have a much nicer feel to them.
-It’s a world of difference between using a standard keyboard and the “squishy” feel of the keys, and a mechanical keyboard with their “stiff” feel.
-However when you’re playing certain games (FPS especially) that stiffness is extremely nice to have.
+While my experiences with mechanical keyboards are somewhat limited (I’ve only ever used two others), the buttons here have a much nicer feel to them.
+It’s a world of difference between using a standard keyboard and the “squishy” feel of the keys, and a mechanical keyboard with its “stiff” feel.
+However, when you’re playing certain games (FPS especially) that stiffness is extremely nice to have.
 Another thing about these cherry black switches is the life expectancy – Thermaltake claims they’ll work for 50 million keystrokes, and I’m inclined to believe them (sorry – I’m not testing that myself).

 Like the Challenger model, the Meka G-Unit has two USB ports, and audio jacks located in the rear section of the unit, making it easy to hook up your mouse and headset straight to it, and minimize cable clutter.
-Also like the Challenger, the Meka G-Unit has a detachable USB cord for easy transport and storage.
+Also, like the Challenger, the Meka G-Unit has a detachable USB cord for easy transport and storage.
 That USB cord – supplied by Thermaltake – has gold plated ends, for maximum signal transmission.
-While the Challenger has an attached ergonomic rest however, the Meka G-Unit features a detachable one – and it’s one of the features I’ve grown to hate.
-It’s probably because of how my keyboard sits (my keyboard sits in a hidey-hole on my desk that looks like a drawer, but the front folds down and then the keyboard slides out), but the damn thing just would not stay attacked.
+While the Challenger has an attached ergonomic rest, however, the Meka G-Unit features a detachable one – and it’s one of the features I’ve grown to hate.
+It’s probably because of how my keyboard sits (my keyboard sits in a hidey-hole on my desk that looks like a drawer, but the front folds down and then the keyboard slides out), but the damn thing just would not stay attached.
 I seriously contemplated super glue, but then it would be too much of a pain to transport, so I just took it off and stuck a gel pad in front.
 A simple solution to an irritating problem.

 I have to say that using this keyboard was an experience.
 I never had any kind of keyboard lag, and even though I tried to make it ghost, it just would not do it.
 It had a level of responsiveness that I wasn’t used to at all, and I found myself playing a lot better in certain games because of it.
-This has definitely taken the place of my other gaming keyboards – the only thing I really wish is that it had a little fan like the Challenger does, because I never noticed how much that helped before I used this without it.
+This has definitely taken the place of my other gaming keyboards – the only thing I really wish is that it had a little fan-like the Challenger does, because I never noticed how much that helped before I used this without it.

-The Bottom Line: The Meka G-Unit is an amazing keyboard that will surely be a welcome addition to any gamers repertoire and when compared to some of the other high end mechanical keyboards out there, it just blows them out of the water.
+The Bottom Line: The Meka G-Unit is an amazing keyboard that will surely be a welcome addition to any gamers repertoire and when compared to some of the other high-end mechanical keyboards out there, it just blows them out of the water.

-The Tt eSPORTS Meka G-Unit has a MSRP for $129.99
+The Tt eSPORTS Meka G-Unit has an MSRP of $129.99

 Also why not check out: